 In 1973, DeWitt Thompson IV joined the company full time.
 He took the helm of Thompson Machinery in 1981.
 In 1987, the dealership expanded its operations with the acquisition of Taylor Machinery, based in Memphis, TN, and Stribling-Clements, based in Greenwood, Mississippi.
 This gave Thompson Machinery the territory it has today.
 In 1988, the company was renamed Thompson Machinery Commerce Corporation and split into two divisions – Thompson Machinery and Thompson Power.

-Brothers DeWitt Thompson V and John Thompson represent the fourth generation of family ownership of Thompson Machinery.
-De became Thompson Machinery’s fourth president in 2003; John joined the company in 2006 and is the General Sales Manager.
-Their leadership and commitment to the market territory in two states is illustrated by Thompson’s 15 facilities and its over 600 employees.
+DeWitt Thompson V represents the fourth generation of family ownership of Thompson Machinery.
+De became Thompson Machinery’s president in 2003.
+His leadership and commitment to the market territory in two states is illustrated by Thompson’s 16 facilities and its over 700 employees.
 De Thompson V says, “Although we provide the best in equipment with Caterpillar and complimentary brands, that is not what makes our company great.
 It’s a combination of two other things, our personnel and our customers.
 We have the best of both.”

 Thompson Machinery is more than just a Cat® dealer.
 We’re a family dedicated to our community, our team and the clients we serve.
 We live in and serve the community of middle and west Tennessee and north Mississippi, so our clients’ success in the community is our success.
 We don’t sell services or solutions we don’t believe in, and we’ll work with you no matter the challenge to provide cost-effective and reliable equipment and service.